Submit a Film

 - Cucalorus endorses reckless behavior, generally.

-Submissions made through our online form or through Withoutabox are considered for a wide range of festival programs focusing on emerging and innovative filmmakers, North Carolina artists, social justice, student films, films by youth, shorts, and international cinema.
+Submissions made through Film Freeway or our online form are considered for a wide range of festival programs focusing on emerging and innovative filmmakers, North Carolina artists, social justice, student films, films by youth, shorts, and international cinema.
 The festival strives to showcase diverse, international artists of all ages, genders, races, economics, hairstyles, religions, and backgrounds.

 Frequently Asked Questions from Filmmakers

-Are you serious about sending in an embarrassing receipt or a drawing of my soul with my entry?
+Are you serious about sending in an illustrated invitation to my own funeral?

 Quite.
 But it's just for good fun.
 Take your best crack at it.
 This is what keeps us going in the wee hours of the night.